klemakle/aethelwulf-portfolio/content/articles/sql-blind-injection.md

     ![alt text](/img/sql_blind/coucouOR.png#center)

+___
 ## B. Deduction
-___
-An SQl INJECTION vulnerability is present and the server provides only two responses:
+A BLIND SQl INJECTION vulnerability is present and the server provides only two responses:
  - a.
 The user exists in the database
  - b.
 The user does not exist in the database
 <br>